Want to offer AI governance under your own brand? Explore partnership models →

 AI Agents Are Coming to Your Enterprise.
 Are You Ready to Govern Them?

 AI agents are no longer a future concept — they’re arriving fast, and the numbers are striking.
 Gartner predicts that 40% of enterprise applications will be integrated with task-specific AI agents by the end of 2026, up from less than 5% today.
-McKinsey finds that 62% of organisations are either experimenting with or actively scaling AI agents somewhere in their enterprise.
+McKinsey finds that 62% of organizations are either experimenting with or actively scaling AI agents somewhere in their enterprise.
 And according to Deloitte, agentic AI usage is poised to rise sharply in the next two years — but oversight is lagging, with only one in five companies having a mature governance model in place.

 That last statistic is the one that should concern every IT decision maker.